YarnSpinnerTool/YarnSpinner-Console/README.md

 If the `output` option is set you can define a file location for the graph.
 By default will name itself `dialogue` if not otherwise set.
-The default file extension will change depending on the `format`, using `.dot` and `mmd` for DOT and mermaid graphs respectively.
+The default file extension will change depending on the `format`, using `.dot` and `.mmd` for DOT and mermaid graphs respectively.

 If the `clustering` flag is set the graph will cluster nodes into subgraphs based on the file they are contained within.
 This may or may not be of use depending on the visualisation tool used to render the graph.